 http://japanracing.jp/en/

-See the website for details
+website for details

 Access: About a 2-minute walk from Fuchūkeiba-seimonmae Station on the Keio Line